jalvesaq/vimcmdline/README.md

 Clojure, Golang, Haskell, JavaScript, Julia, Jupyter, Kotlin, Lisp, Macaulay2, Matlab, Prolog, Python, Ruby, Sage, Scala, Shell script, and Swift (see [Nvim-R](https://github.com/jalvesaq/Nvim-R) for R support on Vim/Neovim).
+The interpreter runs in either Neovim or Vim built-in terminal.
-The interpreter may run in a Neovim built-in terminal (Neovim buffer), an external terminal emulator or in a tmux pane.
+If Tmux is installed, the interpreter can also run in an external terminal emulator or in a tmux pane.
 The main advantage of running the interpreter in a Neovim terminal is that the output is colorized, as in the screenshot below, where we have different colors for general output, positive and negative numbers, and the prompt line: